Fully Convolutional Neural Networks to Detect Clinical Dermoscopic Features: Introduction

 \section{Introduction}

-In order to diagnose melanoma from benign lesions, dermatologists often rely on using melanoma-specific related image cues to help their diagnosis.
-For example, the 7-point checklist~\cite{Argenziano1998} is a scoring system that checks for the presence of visual cues (\eg the presence of streaks) in skin lesions, assigns a numerical score that, if exceeded, indicates the skin lesion is likely melanoma.
-This is used to help give dermatologist an objective criteria on which to base their diagnosis.
+\IEEEPARstart{I}{n} order to distinguish melanoma from benign lesions, dermatologists often rely on using melanoma-specific image cues to aid in their diagnosis.
+Dermoscopy images, which are captured with a dermatoscope, offer a magnified view of the skin lesion and allow dermatologists to visualize structures within the lesion that may indicate melanoma~\cite{Korotkov2012}.
+For example, the 7-point checklist~\cite{Argenziano1998} is a scoring system that checks for the presence of visual cues (\eg streaks) in dermoscopy images, and assigns a numerical score that, if exceeded, may indicate melanoma.
+This helps give dermatologists an objective criteria on which to base their diagnosis.

-Many groups have studied how to detect and classify clinical dermoscopic features from dermoscopy.
-Celebi~\etal~\cite{Celebi2008} detected the blue-whitish veil in dermoscopy images using decision trees as pixel classifiers.
-Mirzaalian~\etal~\cite{Mirzaalian2012a} used the tubular properties of streaks to extract discriminative features that detect streaks.
-Fabbrocini~\etal~\cite{Fabbrocini2014} detected the entire 7-point dermoscopic features using a variety of approaches for each criteria, which included segmentation, extracting color and texture-based features, and training a Logistic Tree Model.

-Furthering the research of clinical dermoscopic feature detection, the International Skin Imaging Collaboration (ISIC), in conjunction with the IEEE International Symposium on Biomedical Imaging (ISBI), hosts a skin lesion analysis challenge~\cite{Gutman2016}.
-This challenge gives an open standardized dataset and metrics to benchmark different approaches on.
-While this ISIC/ISBI challenge comes in three parts, in this work, we will focus on \emph{Part 2 - clinical feature detection}.

-Previous work has shown pretrained convolutional neural networks (CNN) to be useful for skin lesion classification~\cite{Codella2015,Kawahara2016a,Kawahara2016,Codella2017}, and segmentation~\cite{Codella2017}.
-Here we detect clinical features by reformulating the problem as a segmentation task, and finetuning a CNN to detect pixels that contain the studied clinical features.